 List people include Mary Lou Williams, Marian McPartland, Norah Jones, and many more.
 Featuring famous women jazz musicians from 1930s, 50s, and more, this list has it all.While this isn't a list of all female jazz pianists, it does answer the questions "Who are the most famous female jazz pianists?" and "Who are the best female jazz pianists?"

-Nina Simone was an American singer, songwriter, pianist, arranger, and civil rights activist.
-She worked in a broad range of musical styles including classical, jazz, blues, folk, R&B, gospel, and pop.
-The sixth child of a preacher's family in North Carolina, Simone aspired to be a concert pianist.
-Her musical path changed direction after she was denied a scholarship to the prestigious Curtis Institute of Music in Philadelphia, despite a well-received audition.
-Simone said she later found out from an insider at Curtis that she was denied entry because she was black.
-So as to fund her continuing musical education and become a classical pianist, she began playing in a small club in ...more on Wikipedia
+Eunice Kathleen Waymon (February 21, 1933 – April 21, 2003), known professionally as Nina Simone (), was an American singer, songwriter, musician, arranger, and civil rights activist.
+Her music spanned a broad range of musical styles including classical, jazz, blues, folk, R&B, gospel, and pop.
+The sixth of eight children born to a poor family in Tryon, North Carolina, Simone initially aspired to be a concert pianist.
+With the help of a few supporters in her hometown, she enrolled in the Juilliard School of Music in New York City.
+She then applied for a scholarship to study at the prestigious Curtis Institute of Music in Philadelphia, where she was denied admission despite a well-received ...more on Wikipedia

 Birthplace: Tryon, North Carolina, United States of America